1992

 (with friendly permission of © Recoil / Alan Wilder)

-In April David got married to Theresa.
-No other band member
+In April Dave got married to Theresa.
+No other band member attended

-took part at the ceremony.
-He also had a lot of tattoos done, activated
+the ceremony.
+He had a lot of tattoos done, motivated by Theresa.

-to represent the relationship as if David would have influenced
+relationship as if Dave would have influenced Theresa more than the other way

-Theresa more than reversed because she was willing to fulfil
+around, because she was willing to fulfil his desires for drugs and sex.
+Dave

 aggressive, and I've definitely picked up on that.
 And most of the time